MTN Cameroon launches 4G mobile network in major cities

 "The 4G of MTN Cameroon is an evolution," Linda Kouam, MTN's chief marketing officer, told journalists on Thursday.

 "Cameroon's economic growth will change.
-It's access to education for millions of young people; it's access to healthcare, to sanitation programs in the whole world."
+It's access to education for millions of young people; it's access to healthcare, to sanitation programmes in the whole world."

 The network will be rolled out in Yaounde, the capital, and to regional hubs Douala, Bamenda and Buea.